 Similar to kale chips, seaweed chips are an amazing popcorn substitute for a Whole30 diet.
 You can also pair these with a protein of your choice (fish, turkey, bacon, etc.) to balance things out.

 Dora Daily has your back with a seaweed chip recipe.

 Popcorn isn't always salty/buttery.
 What if you're feeling caramel popcorn?

 I've got you.

 Almond butter balls are a bit a sweeter alternative to popcorn, but these treats are delicious and filling.
-Feel free to adjust the chocolate as you see fit (even cut it out altogether and swap for raisins or another natural sweetener).
+Feel free to adjust the chocolate as you see fit (even cut it out altogether and swap it for raisins or another natural sweetener).